cloud-ark/caastle/docs/faq.rst

 CloudARK provides *cld env shell* command that can be used to get a *environment-specific* shell.
 This shell allows you to execute cloud-native CLI commands corresponding to the platform elements in *that* environment.
 This shell can be quite handy when you are developing applications using CloudARK.
-It offers a great tool for traceability without having to setup number of CLI tools
+It offers a great tool for traceability without having to setup number of CLI tools.

 Q) **Where does CloudARK store its internal state?**